Introduction to Automated Negotiation: Automated Negotiation as a Game

 \subsection{Nash Equilibria of a Negotiation}

 In this section we will show that the game $\ttgame_\dom$ typically has many pure Nash equilibria.

 As explained above, ideally, we would like to find the subgame-perfect equilibria, or even the sequential equilibria, of the game $\ttgame_\dom$.
 However, since this is very hard, we will instead just try to determine its ordinary Nash equilibria.
-We could then hope to find that this game has only one Nash equilibrium, which would then automatically have to be its subgame-perfect equilibrium.
+We could then hope to find that this game has only one Nash equilibrium, which would then automatically also have to be its subgame-perfect equilibrium.
 Unfortunately, however, it turns out that this is typically not the case.
-In fact, the following theorem shows that a negotiation domain $\dom$ typically has \textit{many} Nash equilibria: at least one for every offer that is Pareto-optimal and individually rational.
+In fact, the following theorem shows that the game $\ttgame_\dom$ typically has \textit{many} Nash equilibria: at least one for every offer that is Pareto-optimal and individually rational.
+An important consequence of this, is that if we want to determine an optimal negotiation strategy, we would need to apply some of the techniques discussed in Section~\ref{sec:equilibrium_selection}.

 \begin{theorem} Let $\dom$ be a bilateral negotiation domain with a finite offer space $\Off$ and let $T$ be the deadline for the negotiations.
-If $T$ is sufficiently large then for every offer $\off \in \Off$ that is Pareto-optimal and individually rational, there exists a pair of negotiation strategies $(\strat_1, \strat_2)$ that form a Nash equilibrium.
-This pair will lead to $\off$ as the final agreement of the negotiations, or another offer $\hat{\off}$ with exactly the same utility vector (i.e. $\forall i\in \{1,2\}: \util_i(\off) = \util_i(\hat{\off})$) \end{theorem} \begin{proof} Let $\off$ be any arbitrary Pareto-optimal and individually rational offer.
-Given $\off$, let $\strat_1$ be a time-based strategy based on Eq.~(\ref{eq:time_based_max}) or Eq.~(\ref{eq:time_based_min}) and with an aspiration function defined by Eq.~(\ref{eq:asp_function_adapted}) with target value $\targ_1 = \util_1(\off)$.
+If $T$ is sufficiently large then for every offer $\off \in \Off$ that is Pareto-optimal and individually rational, there exists a pair of negotiation strategies $(\strat_1, \strat_2)$ that forms a Nash equilibrium and that leads to $\off$ as the final agreement (or another offer $\hat{\off}$ with exactly the same utility values). \end{theorem} \begin{proof} Let $\off$ be any arbitrary Pareto-optimal and individually rational offer.
+Given $\off$, let $\strat_1$ be a time-based strategy based on Eq.~(\ref{eq:time_based_max}) or Eq.~(\ref{eq:time_based_min}) and with an aspiration function defined by Eq.~(\ref{eq:asp_function_adapted}) with target value $\targ_1 = \util_1(\off)$, in combination with the $AC_{asp}$ acceptance strategy (Def.~\ref{def:ac_asp}).
 Similarly, let $\strat_2$ be a time-based strategy, defined by the same equations, and with target value $\targ_2 = \util_2(\off)$.